-The position of the “Load Distribution Area” should set to the centre line of the roof batten.
+The position of the “Load Distribution Area” is set to the centre line of the roof batten.

 1 Create a Load Distribution Area for Rafters (Group 2+3) only

-Watch the video below to learn how to create a “Load Distribution Area”.
+Watch the video to create a “Load Distribution Area”.

 2 Assign an Area Load to the Load Distribution Area

-To refer to the “Load Distribution Area” select the Option “Load Distribution Area LAR” in the Drop-down menu Reference.
+To refer to the “Load Distribution Area” select the option “Load Distribution Area LAR” in the Drop-down menu Reference.
 Now select the number of the “Load Distribution Area” in the drop-down menu Numbers/Groups.
-You should have similar settings as in the dialogue box below.

-Within Wingraf and in the sidebar to the left activate the first tab “Structure values, loads, results”.
+Within SOFiSTiK Graphic, former Wingraf, in the sidebar activate the first tab “Structure values, loads, results”.
 Open the section “Loads” – “Loads related to elements” – “Beam Loads”.

 In the second tab “Load/Design cases” select the load case of the free area load from before.
-In my example, it was load case “3 – Snow”.
+In the example, it was load case “3 – Snow”.

-By simply changing the properties of the “Load Distribution Area” you can load the roof batten only.
-Just select group 1 (roof button) instead of group 2+3.
+Let’S try to change the group number in SOFiPLUS.
+You can do that by simply changing the properties of the “Load Distribution Area”.
+Just select group 1 (roof button) instead of group 2+3 as before.